reconsumeralization/project-rules-extension/docs/taskmaster/enhanced-taskmaster-guide.md

 4. Presents the subtasks for review and approval
 5. Creates the approved subtasks in the task tracking system

-Each subtask is automatically assigned to the appropriate development phase with an estimated complexity score.
+Each subtask is assigned to the appropriate development phase with an estimated complexity score based on analysis.

 ## Visualizing Progress